 Aditya Roy Kapur then appeared in the romantic comedy Daawat-e-Ishq with Parineeti Chopra, Fitoor with Katrina Kaif and OK Jaanu featuring Shraddha Kapoor which did lukewarm at the box office.

-About his future commitments, Aditya Roy Kapur will next be seen in Abhishek Varman's period drama, Kalank, alongside an ensemble cast of Madhuri Dixit, Sinha, Bhatt, Varun Dhawan and Sanjay Dutt.
-The film is scheduled to release on 19 April 2019.
+Aditya Roy Kapur was last seen in Abhishek Varman's period drama, Kalank, alongside an ensemble cast of Madhuri Dixit, Sinha, Bhatt, Varun Dhawan and Sanjay Dutt.
+The film, however, bombed at the Box Office.
 He will also star in Mahesh Bhatt directional thriller drama Sadak 2 opposite Alia Bhatt.
-Sanjay Dutt, Pooja Bhatt will also feature in the film.
-The film is a sequel of Sadak and is scheduled to release in 25th March 2020.

 We wish the chocolate boy of Bollywood a very happy birthday!

 Aditya Roy Kapur, who started his career as a supporting role in Bollywood, is now more than just a chocolate boy.
 As he turns 34 on November 16, 2019, let's take a look at his journey in Bollywood so far!